Lockon2000/StatusScraper/docs/lib/internals/utilities/wrappers.md

 - `'verbalStatus'`:
     - Type: `string`
     - Description: Holds the language speicfic verbal status of the incident.
-- `'Body'`:
+- `'body'`:
     - Type: `string`
     - Description: holds the formated main body of the incident ready for presentation.
 This is where the marker is embedded.
 - `'componenIDs'`:
     - Type: `list.string` or `NoneType`
-    - Description: Holds the names of the affected components.
-If there are no effected components then this key should hold `None`.
+    - Description: Holds the IDs of the affected components.
+If there are no affected components (either because there aren't any at the provider or because the components don't have any like in testing scenarios.
+Notice that normally the commponents should already have been created and be present at the point of executing this wrapper) then this key should hold `None`.
-                   We chose to include the names of the components and not the IDs because the components could still be new and have no ID.
-                   It could be possible that not all components at the providers status site are needed or desired.
-In that case only relevent components should be included in this list, if any.
 - `'componentVerbalStatuses'`:
     - Type: `list.enum:ComponentStatus` or `NoneType`
-    - Description: Holds the statuses of the the correspondet components.
+    - Description: Holds the language specific verbal statuses of the the correspondet components.
 The statuses order should match the components order.
 If there are no components or at least no relevant ones then this should contain `None`.
+- `'creationDate'`:
+    - Type: `datetime.datetime`
+    - Description: Holds the date this incidents was created at.
+- `'lastUpdateDate'`:
+    - Type: `datetime.datetime`
+    - Description: Holds the date when this incident was last updated.

 ## Data to be Completed for The Incidents Updates
 - `'ID'`:
     - Type: `int` or `NoneType`
     - Description: This key should hold the incident update ID if it is no new incident update.
 Otherwise it should hold `None`.
+- `'incidentID'`:
+    - Type: `int` or `NoneType`
+    - Description: This key should hold the incident ID of the incident to which this incident update belongs.
+Normally the incident to which this update belongs will already have been created by the point this information is required, but in certain cases, e.g. "Testing", it can happen that the incident update still doesn't have an incident.
-- `'IncidentStatus'`:
+- `'incidentStatus'`:
     - Type: `enum:IncidentStatus`
-    - Description: This key should hold the incident status as an IncidentStatus enum.
+    - Description: This key should hold the incident status according to this update as an IncidentStatus enum.
 See the docs for enums under structures for more information.
 - `'formatedBody'`:
     - Type: `'string'`
     - Description: Holds the formated body ready for presentation.